Manage Server Secrets

 |oauth.google.client_secret||Client secret of the Google Cloud Platform account.|

 |oauth.salesforce.client_secret||Client secret of the Salesforce developer account.|

 Password for the tblwgadmin Postgres user.

-Note: Although the configuration parameter is encrypted in Tableau's configuration files (tabsvc.yml, workgroup.yml), this password is stored in plain text in other files used by SAML and the Postgres recovery process.
+Note: Although the configuration parameter is encrypted in Tableau's configuration files (tabsvc.yml, workgroup.yml), this password is stored in plain text in files used by SAML.